mglantz/advanced-networking-workshop/labs/lab-3/README.md

 * The -start version will setup your starting point for automation, switches with only auth and a management interface setup, like we before in our labs.
 * The -full version will setup everything fully configured, allowing you to explore the setup in details.

-:boom: Setup our starting point by running below commands:
+:boom: Task 1: Setup our starting point by running below commands:
 ```
 $ cd $LABDIR/containerlab
 $ sudo containerlab --runtime podman deploy -t lab3-start.yml --reconfigure
 $ ../scripts/ansible_hosts.sh lab3
 ```

+---

-:boom: Review the desired state configuration of each and every switch by looking at their running configurations:
+:boom: Task 2: Review the desired state configuration of each and every switch by looking at their running configurations:
 ```
 $ cd $LABDIR/containerlab/configs
 $ ls *full*